Pintak Family Genealogy

 The Vikings and the Norman Conquest

-Incongruously, an English begins with the legendary Viking chieftain Rollo (928-933), a direct ancestor, who laid siege to Paris and was given control of northern France.
-His son William Longsword (905-942) and the next three generations -- Richard I "the Fearless" (932-966), Richard II "the Good" (963-1026), Robert I "le Magnifique" (1000-1035) -- consolidated the Viking hold on the region, intermarrying with the French to create the Normans and modern day Normandy, setting the stage for Robert's illegitimate son William the Conqueror (circa 1028-1087) to launch the Norman invasion of England and defeat King Harold at the Battle of Hastings in 1066.
+Incongruously, an English branch of the family tree begins with the legendary Viking chieftain Rollo (928-933), a direct ancestor, who laid siege to Paris and was given control of northern France.
+His son William Longsword (905-942) and the next three generations -- Richard I "the Fearless" (932-966), Richard II "the Good" (963-1026), Robert I "le Magnifique" (1000-1035) -- consolidated the Viking hold on the region, intermarrying with the French to create modern day Normandy (from "Norsemen"), setting the stage for Robert's illegitimate son William the Conqueror (circa 1028-1087) -- my children's uncle 32 generations ago -- to launch the Norman invasion of England and defeat King Harold at the Battle of Hastings in 1066.
 Many of those in the direct family line, such as Robert "the Rook" De Brus (1053-1094), fought alongside William at Hastings.
 The De Brus line would produce two Scottish kings, including the legendary Robert the Bruce, who won Scottish independence from England.
-These knights and nobles were rewarded with vast estates and established fortresses to defend the new monarchy, such as Bramber Castle in the south and Annandale on the Scottish borders.
+These knights and nobles from whom the Pintak clan is descended were rewarded with vast estates and established fortresses to defend the new monarchy, such as Bramber Castle in the south and Annandale on the Scottish borders.

 Rollo isn't the only source of Viking DNA in the Pintak lineage.
 Another line runs through Sigurd the Stout (960-1014), a hero of the Norse sagas, who ruled northern Scotland and the Kingdom of the Isles.
 From Signurd and his wife Ingeborga Tryggvės duktė, a daughter of the king of Norway, the family line extends back through generations of rulers of Denmark, Norway, and Sweden, into the age when history blurs with myth.